Why Mendeley + Thetapad?

 - Upload the

-.bibfile - Collaborate in real-time
+.bibfile to Thetapad - Collaborate in real-time on both document and references

 Troubleshooting